dansansi/MyGamingList/README.md

 - SQLite
 - Identity Framework
 - JWT Authentication
-- React
+- Next.Js

 ## Purpose

-This project is intended for users that wanna keep track of games played, and set each game's status accordingly (finished, wishlisted, dropped...) and rate them with a personal score and go through them easily.
+This project is intended for users that wanna keep track of games played, and set each game's status accordingly (finished, wishlisted, dropped...) favorite, to through them easily.

 ## Status
+Backend - Done

-In Development
+Frontend - In development